21 Mar How to Get Your First Muscle Up : Your Ultimate Plan

 Muscle Up Series Part I – Framework Movement Circuit

-The muscle up is a complex skill requiring great strength, coordination, and flexibility.
+The muscle-up is a complex skill requiring great strength, coordination, and flexibility.
 In part 1 of this series, Framework Movements are broken down with drills and progressions for all skill levels.
-These are to be incorporated into a quick and easy circuit designed to help you build a strong foundation for your first muscle up.
-The Framework Movement Circuit should be consistently performed 2 days a week for about 10 minutes before or after your workouts.
+These are to be incorporated into a quick and easy circuit designed to help you build a strong foundation for your first muscle-up.
+The Framework Movement Circuit should be consistently performed two days a week for about 10 minutes before or after your workouts.

 In Part 2 of the Muscle Up series, “The Top 5 Transitional Movement Drills to Help Get Your First Muscle Up” will be explained to be incorporated into your program connecting all the framework movements.

 Frame Work Movements – Drills and Progressions

 Being able to generate momentum and bringing yourself into solid positions in the front and back swing will help improve your muscle up if strength doesn’t come easy for you.

 - To prevent the rings from swinging back and forth excessively, use your core and lower body to initiate the swing.